In-State: $715 per credit + fee's Full Time (12 credits or more): $8,580 + fee's per semester

 Rutgers School of Social Work prepares passionate, committed students to become global leaders in the field.
 As one of the nation’s largest and most highly regarded schools of social work, Rutgers School of Social Work offers students nationally recognized faculty, rigorous academics, and unbeatable real-world experience.

-The programs prepare graduates to serve society in clinical, academic, government, non-profit, and corporate settings throughout the world.
+The Master of Social Work programs prepare graduates for licensure and to serve society in clinical, academic, government, non-profit, and corporate settings throughout the world.

 Our faculty members are a dynamic community of leaders — tenured professors advancing the field of social work through original, published research, and professors of teaching and professional practice and part-time lecturers actively working in local communities and bringing those experiences into the classroom.
 Graduate students benefit by working on cutting edge research, and receiving specialized training in area’s such as gambling addiction, violence against women and children, aging and health, and child and adolescent well-being.
 Exceptional student support, continuing education, alumni programs, and many other invaluable areas set Rutgers School of Social Work apart.